 3. Required number of lifeboats increased

 The ship only had enough lifeboats to transport half of its passengers, should the lifeboats be completely filled.
 When the Titanic was designed, the British Board of Trade regulations provided the existing safety standards to be followed.
 According to the rule, British vessels over 10,000 tons must carry 16 lifeboats.
 The regulations, which were not changed since 1894, had no extra provisions for larger ships because the largest passenger ship under consideration that time was only 13,000 tons.
 Titanic was displaced 52,310 tons.

-Alexander Carlisle, Titanic’s chief designer, actually proposed carrying more than 48 lifeboats while anticipating that the rule could change.
+Thomas Andrews, Titanic’s chief designer, actually proposed carrying more than 48 lifeboats while anticipating that the rule could change.
 However, the White Star Line decreed that only 20 lifeboats would be carried, meaning, they actually provided more than what was legally required.
 His designs were also turned down for being a waste of deck space for passengers to walk on.